Nasah3da1/data_process/READ.md

 ## Contributing

-Please read [READ.md](https://gist.github.com/rshagufta/b24679402957c63ec426) for details on my code of conduct, and the process for submitting pull requests to us.
+Please read [READ.md](https://github.com/rshagufta/data_process/blob/master/READ.md) for details on my code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-I have used [GITHub](http://github/) for versioning.
-For the available versions , see the [tags on this repository](https://github.com/rshagufta/project/tags).
+I have used [GITHub](https://github.com/rshagufta) for versioning.
+For the available versions , see the [tags on this repository](https://github.com/rshagufta/data_process.git).

 ## Authors

 * **S. Ora** - *Initial work* - [GITHub](https://github.com/rshagufta)

-See also the list of [contributors](https://github.com/rshagufta/project/contributors) who participated in this project.

 ## License